-The Plan will support development proposals that protect and enhance Dronfield town centre's role in providing services to the town and the wider area.
-To help ensure this within the defined Dronfield town centre, see Map 3 development proposals for the following uses will be supported. a) shops (Use classes A1, A2,
+The Plan will support development proposals that maintain and enhance Dronfield town centre's role in providing services to the town and the wider area.
+To help ensure this within the defined Dronfield town centre, see map 4 development proposals for the following uses will be supported.